Different question types

 25 mark questions

 25 mark questions are the only questions that involve AO2, i.e. analysis and evaluation.
-A good 25 mark response will argue to a conclusion in a format like the following:
+A good 25 mark response will argue to a conclusion in a format that looks something like the following:

 - Introduction